ngist/kmip-server-dsm/README.md

 and start from scratch if you have recovery keys for your NAS volumes.

 ## Synology DSM configuration
-Shortly after the container is started for the first time, some SSL keys and certificates in the `certs` directory.
-You will need to copy these files to your
+You will need to add the following to the NAS(es) that will connect to the KMIP server.
 NAS:

 * client.key